“It’s not fair!” This cry is not just for toddlers and politicians.

 Does that mean you must have a quota for small businesses, women-owned business enterprises, and minority-owned firms?

-No, but it’s no longer enough to just “hope” some of these types of business will knocking on your door!
+No, but it’s no longer enough to “hope” some of these types of businesses will knock on your door!

 You have to get out there and encourage them to participate.